 - Offer your employees the right tools to work from home, but also create an equipped workstation at the office

 - Employee happiness is connected to the colleagues they have, so provide a tool where employees can let coworkers know when they are going to the office.

-When we talk about the new way of working there is one thing that pops up in our head immediately.
-Give your people added value to come back to the office by providing desks that can be booked in advance.
+When we talk about the new way of working there is one thing that pops up in our head immediately: give your people added value to come back to the office by providing desks that can be booked in advance.
 By doing this, they are always sure that they have their private spot to work.
-Nothing more unproductive than having to return home because there is no place at the office, right?
+Nothing is more unproductive than returning home because there is no place at the office, right?

 Desk bookings become important in everyone’s toolkit to provide optimal productivity in the office.

-For example; some people will always make their bookings far in advance.
-These employees might make it difficult for their colleagues, who because of the nature of their jobs might not be able to plan that far in advance.
-Give every employee the chance to go back to the office by offering a specific amount of days/hours that they can book per week/month.
+For example, some people will always make their bookings far in advance.
+These employees might make it difficult for their colleagues, who – because of the nature of their jobs – might not be able to plan that far in advance.
+Give every employee the chance to go back to the office by offering a specific number of days/hours that they can book per week/month.
 Or give users who booked too late, the possibility to be put on a waiting list.
 That way, they can join the office as soon as another reservation is canceled.

 You have probably already been through this.
 You book a room for a certain meeting but you totally forgot about it.
 Not a big drama, but a little bit frustrating for people who really need the room but can’t take it because it’s reserved.
 Try to minimize and automate “ghost” bookings for your employees.
 Don’t let them be a victim of a rigid tool, but help them out by giving them confirmation emails, reminders when they booked a desk, or push notifications.